-If you’re going to be writing essays in Word while researching online and chatting to friends on Messenger while listening to Spotify, you’re doing some serious multitasking.
+If you’re writing essays in Word while chatting on WhatsApp and listening to Spotify, you’re doing some serious multitasking.

-The best way to ensure you can do it efficiently without lags and crashing is to invest in a laptop with the right processor.
+To do this all efficiently, without lags and crashing, you need to invest in a laptop with the right processor.

 3. Are you impatient with computers?

-Whether you’re on-deadline with an essay or you want to watch the next big thing on Netflix, laptops that are slow to load can be seriously frustrating.
+Whether you’re trying to meet an assignment deadline or watch the next big thing on Netflix, laptops that are slow to load can be very frustrating.

 You need SSD, (or, solid state drive) in your life.
 Put simply, it makes everything faster.

 The SSD replaces the traditional hard drive and doesn’t have any moving parts – so it’s lighter, faster and quieter.